ustctug/texrocks/README.md

 ### PlainTeX

 PlainTeX is the first and simplest TeX Dialect.
 Original TeX interpreter only supports 256 registers which is PlainTeX used.
-LuaTeX support 65536 however PlainTeX cannot use it.
+LuaTeX supports 65536 however PlainTeX cannot use them.

 [A minimal example](examples/tex/plain/minimal.tex):